MOD0912/Instagram_message/README.md

 4.  specific time:
     * To use a specific time delete line 11 and 12
-    * Make sure the proram is always running
+    * Make sure the program is always running
     * If you use "am" and "pm" you need to find out how to change that